EssentialsX/Essentials/EssentialsDiscord/README.md

 ---

 ## Configuring Messages
-EssentialsXDiscord aims to keep its message-type system basic enough that simple things take little changes, while giving more fine grain control to those you want it.
+EssentialsX Discord aims to keep its message-type system basic enough that simple things take little changes, while giving more fine grain control to those you want it.

-To give you a general overview of the system, EssentialsXDiscord allows you to define different channel IDs in the `channels` section of the config.
+To give you a general overview of the system, EssentialsX Discord allows you to define different channel IDs in the `channels` section of the config.
 By default, two channels are pre-populated in the `channels` section, `primary` and `staff`.
 If you only completed the initial setup, the `staff` channel definition is all zeros.
 This is fine in most situations however, as the message system will always fallback to the `primary` channel if a channel ID is